ryankueter/CheckValidators/README.md

 ###
 ## Extension Methods

 You can create your own custom extension methods anywhere in your project to add custom validators that are specific to your needs.
-If you choose to use a try/catch block, consider throwing the same error in the catch block when using an IfNot or ElseIfNot rule since they evaluate to false.
-Avoid throwing the same error in a catch block of an If or ElseIf rule since they evaluate to true.
+If you choose to use a try/catch block, consider throwing the same error in the catch block when using an IfNot, AndIfNot, or OrIfNot rule since they evaluate to false.
+Avoid throwing the same error in a catch block of an If, AndIf, or OrIf rule since they evaluate to true.

 ```csharp
 public static partial class CheckValidatorsExtensions